javidjamae/data-science/masters-prep/natural-language-processing/assignment-01-sentiment-classification.md

 - **F1** is the harmonic mean of precision and recall (training/dev/test)
 - **Total Time** is the time for training and evaluation

+### Hugging Face Autotrain

+I thought it would be interesting to try out Hugging Face's Autotrain feature to see if I could get similar results with their binary classifier.

+I created [this text classification model](https://huggingface.co/javidjamae/autotrain-movie-sentiment-86557143111) by uploading the first 2000 records of the training set and the development set, and was able to train it and get similar results:

+**Validation Metrics**
+* Loss: 0.736
+* Accuracy: 0.747
+* Precision: 0.669
+* Recall: 0.993
+* AUC: 0.932
+* F1: 0.800